The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:classical}, we recall some well known facts about the classical Saito-Kurokawa lift and Maass Spezialschar.
+In Section~\ref{sec:classical}, we recall some well-known facts about the classical Saito-Kurokawa lift and Maass Spezialschar.
 In Section~\ref{sec:notation}, we define various notations that we use throughout the paper.
 In Section~\ref{sec:QMFs}, we define quaternionic modular forms on $G$ and review some results about the Fourier expansion of quaternionic modular forms.
-In Section~\ref{sec:QSKL}, we define the quaternionic Saito-Kurokawa lifting and quaternionic Maass Spezialschar, and show that the quaternionic Saito Kurokawa subspace $\mathrm{SK}_{\ell}$ is contained in the quaternionic Maass Spezialschar $\mathrm{MS}_{\ell}$.
+In Section~\ref{sec:QSKL}, we define the quaternionic Saito-Kurokawa lifting and quaternionic Maass Spezialschar, and show that the quaternionic Saito-Kurokawa subspace $\mathrm{SK}_{\ell}$ is contained in the quaternionic Maass Spezialschar $\mathrm{MS}_{\ell}$.
 In Section~\ref{sec:dirichlet}, we discuss a conjectural Dirichlet series for the $L$-functions of irreducible, cuspidal, quaternionic automorphic representations of $G$ and show that this conjecture is satisfied by the Saito-Kurokawa lifts.
-In Section~\ref{sec:FJ}, we show that the Fourier Jacobi coefficient of a quaternionic modular form on $G$ is a Siegel modular form on $\Sp_4$ of the correct weight (see Corollary~\ref{Main Corollary}), and using this result we obtain $\mathrm{MS}_{\ell}\subseteq \mathrm{SK}_{\ell}$.
-In Section~\ref{sec:Hecke}, we collect results from the literature on theta lifts that we use in later sections.
-In Section~\ref{sec:periods}, we prove Theorem \ref{thm:introPeriod}.
-The paper ends with three appendices: Appendix \ref{sec:triality} contains results about triality on $\Spin_8$ and Appendices \ref{sec:orbits} and \ref{sec:finiteness_appendix} contain technical results used in the proof of Theorem \ref{thm:introPeriod}.
+In Section~\ref{sec:FJ}, we show that the Fourier-Jacobi coefficient of a quaternionic modular form on $G$ is a Siegel modular form on $\Sp(4)$ of the correct weight (see Corollary~\ref{Main Corollary}), and using this result we obtain $\mathrm{MS}_{\ell}\subseteq \mathrm{SK}_{\ell}$.
+In Section~\ref{sec:Hecke}, we collect results from the literature on theta lifts that we use in Section~\ref{sec:periods}.
+In Section~\ref{sec:periods}, we prove Theorem~\ref{thm:introPeriod}.
+The paper ends with three appendices: Appendix~\ref{sec:triality} contains results about the triality on $\Spin(8)$ and Appendices~\ref{sec:orbits} and \ref{sec:finiteness_appendix} contain technical results used in the proof of Theorem~\ref{thm:introPeriod}.